 Add Mexican rice of your list of dishes to master at home.
 One of the most bang-for-your-buck recipes out there (just 13 cents per serving!), this one pot Mexican rice recipe makes an ideal side for all kinds of Mexican and Tex-Mex dishes.

 Mexican rice is one of those dishes that is so easy to make at home – but if you’ve never tried making it, it may seem like an intimidating dish.

-But let me tell you – it’s worth it to learn how, because it’s easy, affordable, and yes, it tastes better than most of the rice side dishes I’ve tried in Mexican restaurants.
+But let me tell you – it’s worth it to learn how, because it’s easy, affordable, and yes, it actually tastes better than most of the rice side dishes I’ve tried in Mexican restaurants.
 In 15-20 minutes, you can have a delicious homemade batch of Mexican rice that the whole family will love.

 This recipe has a bit more flavor than the kind I’ve had in restaurants.
 Tomato sauce gives this rice its red/orange hue.
 Simple seasonings are added to rev up the taste.

 So dive in, give it a try or two – and master it!